hufyhang/ribs.js/README.md

        e.g.: `{'#btn': {on: 'click', do: 'showInfo'}}`

 * `template`: the template that will be used to render the view.
-* `initialize`: the function that will be executed when a new instance is create by using Ribs.new against this Ribs instance.
+* `initialize`: the function that will be executed when a new instance is create by using Ribs.create against this Ribs instance.
 * `defaults`: the default dataset of the instance.
 * `onchange`: the functions that will be autoamatically executed when the specified '`defaults`' element is changed.